 You can also find mattresses to alleviate back pain in our best mattress for back pain guide.

-Altering your sleep position with an adjustable mattress can have several health benefits.
-People with lower back pain could find relief by sleeping on a slight incline[2], and for extra relief, they could elevate their knees.
-Elevating both your upper back and knees slightly changes where your body experiences pressure during sleep, taking the weight off of your spine and distributing it more evenly to reduce pain.
+Sometimes flat mattresses can worsen back problems by putting pressure on your spine, particularly the lower back.
+Sleeping on a slight incline could help relieve tension in the lower back, and for extra relief, try raising your knees.2 When you elevate both your upper back and knees slightly, this changes where your body experiences pressure, taking the weight off your spine and distributing it more evenly to help reduce pain.

 Back Conditions That May Benefit From an Adjustable Bed